jupyterlab/galata/README.md

 ![screencast](media/screencast.gif)

 ## Architectural Overview
 Galata loads `JupyterLab` in headless browser and interacts with it using `playwright` library.
-Since playwright can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API named `galata` making interacting with JupyterLab UI much easier.
+Since playwright can be quite low level for a lot of users and JupyterLab code-base knowledge is required to interact with JupyterLab UI, Galata provides a high level API that makes interacting with JupyterLab UI much easier.
 Galata is designed to be used with `jest`.
 It customizes jest environment configuration to manage JupyterLab runtime automatically so that users can focus on only writing their test cases.

 ## Compatibility
 Galata is compatible with `JupyterLab 3`.
 It communicates with the JupyterLab using the *jupyterlab: JupyterFrontEnd* object exposed to browser window (`window.jupyterlab`).
 The *jupyterlab: JupyterFrontEnd* object is accessible when JupyterLab is launched with `--expose-app-in-browser` flag.